Leadership Scotts Bluff looks for Hoops 4 Heroes sponsors ahead of March 20 event

-The XXXI Leadership Scotts Bluff has organized the annual Hoops 4 Heroes event on March 20 at the Gering Civic Center with the funds benefitting local heroes.
+The XXXI Leadership Scotts Bluff has organized the annual Hoops 4 Heroes event on March 20 at the Gering Civic Center with the funds benefiting local heroes.

 Leadership Scotts Bluff is a leadership course sponsored by the Scottsbluff/Gering United Chamber of Commerce.
 Throughout a nine month course, participants receive resources to become leaders in their community.
 As part of the course, the class learns about the importance of giving back to the community, so they discussed local organizations they could support that support youth in our communities.